jshor/symbology/docs/guide/symbologies/one-dimensional.md

 ### Standard Code 2 of 5

-Also known as **Code 2 of 5 Matrix** is a self-checking code used in industrial applications and photo development.
+Also known as **Code 2 of 5 Matrix**, this symbology is a self-checking code used in industrial applications and photo development.
 Standard Code 2 of 5 will encode any length numeric input (digits `0-9`).

 ### IATA Code 2 of 5